EgorBodnar/job-scanner-tg-notification/README.md

 * Set Telegram bot token. `TELEGRAM.TOKEN` `config/default.json`| [**How to generate the TOKEN**](https://medium.com/geekculture/generate-telegram-token-for-bot-api-d26faf9bf064)
 * Set id of the Telegram chat to send job alerts to. `TELEGRAM.CHAT_ID` `config/default.json`| Don't forget to add the bot to this chat.
 * Extend the Job Sites list by the required ones in `config/jobSites.json`.
 Note: `jobTitleSelector` - css selector of the job post title.
+* It scans sites each 30 minutes.
+The interval parameter could be configured in `SCAN_INTERVAL_MINUTES` `config/default.json`.

 ## ▶️ How to start the scanner:
 * run `docker compose up`